sanket-kamthe/SDGym/README.md

 for non-temporal tabular data.
 SDGym is based on a [paper ] (??) of the same name, and the project is part of the [Data to AI Laboratory](https://dai.lids.mit.edu/) at MIT.

+The benchmarking consist of making the synthesizer generate different datasets and evaluate this datasets though a

 # Install

 ## Requirements